surajssr435/facebook-auth/README.md

 final output-----ROOT.war

-deploy war file in tomcat webapp folder
+deploy war file in tomcat webapp folder and check output on browser.